Five men were wrongfully convicted in infamous Central Park rape case

 The settlement closes a dark episode in recent New York City history.
 The sensational case polarized the city along racial lines and became emblematic of rampant crime.
 Five minority teenagers, who became known as the Central Park Five, said they were coerced into making incriminating statements, and they were convicted in 1990.

-The agreement between the city law department and the five men -- who served between seven and 13 years in prison -- averages about $1 million per year of incarceration, a source with knowledge of the settlement told CNN.
+The proposed agreement between the city law department and the five men – who served between seven and 13 years in prison – averages about $1 million per year of incarceration, according to the source.

 One of the men, Kharey Wise, served 13 years in prison.
-Yusef Salaam, Richardson, McCray, and Santana Jr. each served about seven years.
+Kevin Richardson, Antron McCray, Yusef Salaam and Raymond Santana Jr. each served about seven years.

 On April 19, 1989, a 28-year-old Wall Street investment banker jogging through Central Park was raped, viciously beaten and left for dead.
 She would have no memory of the attack.